lmschless/react-investing-dashboard/README.md

  * User is able to create, edit, and delete stock ticker components.

 ##### Tools for MVP
-(List the tools, frameworks, libraries, APIs, modules, resources, languages, etc that will be used to create your MVP.
-Be specific.)
  * www.alphavantage.co API for stock ticker information.
 I will need to find a second free stocks API due to API call limits.
 I plan on having one API for stock graphs and another for the stock ticker components.
  * React, React Hooks for reusable components and to hold state.
  * CSS Grid for component layouts.